OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     |ida:Audience|The application ID you obtained when you registered the add-in.|
     |ida:Password|TThe password you obtained when you registered the add-in.|

   The following is an example of what the four keys you changed should look like. *Note that ClientID and Audience are the same*.
-You can also use a single key for both purposes, but your web.config markup will be more reusable if you keep them separate because they aren't always the same.
-Also, having separate keys reinforces the idea that your add-in is both an OAuth resource - relative to the Office host - and an OAuth client - relative to Microsoft Graph.
+You can also use a single key for both purposes, but your web.config markup is more reusable if you keep them separate because they aren't always the same.
+Also, having separate keys reinforces the idea that your add-in is both an OAuth resource, relative to the Office host, and an OAuth client, relative to Microsoft Graph.

     ```xml
     <add key=”ida:ClientID" value="12345678-1234-1234-1234-123456789012" />